iotaledger/bee/docs/dev/specs/packable.md

 ## Error coercion

-One disadvantage of using `UnpackError` as the error variant returned by the `Packable::unpack` method is that conversions between errors must be explicit.
+One disadvantage of using `PackError` and `UnpackError` as the error variant returned by the `Packable::pack` and `Packable::unpack` methods is that conversions between errors must be explicit.
 As seen in the `Maybe` example, we use the `UnpackError::coerce` method to map the error variant to an appropiate type.
 The signature of this method is

 ```rust
 impl<T, U> UnpackError<T, U> {